aschneider15/Mosaic-Motion/Readme.md

 ![Puzzle Solved](demo_pics/demo5.bmp)

 ### Thanks for checking out my project!
+Feel free to [download the rom and try it yourself]((https://github.com/aschneider15/Mosaic-Motion/releases)) using the Game Boy emulator of your choice!

 For information about the design process and what features I plan on including by the time this project is finished, please check out [my design document.](/Design%20Document.md)

 For anyone wondering, my favorite part to work on so far has been the soundtrack!
 I'll be uploading oscilloscope views of the whole thing once it's finished on the [Absent Corner YouTube channel](https://youtube.com/@absentcorner), so stay tuned for that!